xdrop/night-owl-jetbrains/README.md

 ### Installation

-Installation **is not** very easy, due to Jetbrains Material UI not having released custom theme imports yet, and having to Jetbrains not having approved Rainbow Brackets yet.
+Installation **is not** very easy, due to Jetbrains Material UI not having released custom theme imports yet, and Rainbow Brackets not being approved yet.
 If you find a simpler way of installing this you are more than welcome to PR. :star2:

 1. Install [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) (**Preferences** > **Plugins** > **Browse Repositories**)